-Blue moons, strawberry moons, supermoons.
-For some reason your news aggregation algorithm of choice thinks you really really really want to know all about these moons.
-“Catch This Weekend’s AMAZING SUPERMOON,” one headline (or, like, 500 of them) will announce.
+Blue moons, black moons, pink moons, strawberry moons, micromoons, supermoons.
+For some reason, your news aggregation algorithm of choice thinks you really really really want to know all about these moons.
+“Catch This Weekend’s AMAZING SUPERMOON,” one headline (or, perhaps, 500 of them) will announce.
 “The Supermoon Isn’t Actually A Big Deal And You’re All Ruining Astronomy,” another will grouse.

 Look, it’s okay if you don’t know.
 There are probably loads of folks who walk around pretending they totally know why that thing in the sky seems to get bigger and smaller at regular intervals who totally do not.

 The moon orbits Earth, and it’s tidally locked—that means it always shows us the same face, instead of twirling around like our planet does.
 That’s why you can always see the man on the moon (or the moon rabbit, depending on your cultural preferences) even as the satellite spins around us.
 But while the moon is big and bright in the sky when it’s full, that’s only because it’s reflecting light from the sun.
 The moon is also always moving, so it’s getting hit with sunlight at different angles.
 It’s invisible to us during the “new moon,” because the celestial body is parked right between us and the sun; the so-called dark side of the moon is lit up like a Vegas, but the side we can see is in shadow.
 A full moon happens when Earth is right between the sun and the moon, so sunlight hits the part we can see.
 All the other phases are just the transition from one of those extremes to the other.

 The April 26 Pink Moon is also, technically, a supermoon.
 It’s one of just two or three that will rise in 2021.
 But that doesn’t necessarily mean we’re going to see a giant lunar display.